Spam and Scam

 How does this affect you?

-By responding to these e-mails, you are hurting not only yourself but everyone on Southern Miss’ campus.
-A response to one of these e-mails can cause usm.edu addresses to be blocked by other Internet Service Providers.
-Your e-mail address can also be used to send out thousands of SPAM messages to your colleagues on campus.
+By responding to these e-mails, you are hurting not only yourself but potentially everyone at Southern Miss.
+A response to one of these e-mails can cause @USM.EDU addresses to be blocked by other Internet/Email Service Providers.
+Your e-mail address is often used, at this point, to send out thousands of SPAM messages to your colleagues on campus, and even external.Outside of Southern Miss, responding to a phishing e-mail asking for banking or credit card information can ruin a life you've worked years to build.
+Identity theft can take years to resolve, and may never truly go away.

 What can be done?

-If you think your account may have been compromised, follow these steps
+If you think your account may have been compromised due to phishing, follow these steps:

-- In the case of your personal accounts outside of the university, report it to the appropriate company immediately.
+- In the case of your personal accounts outside of Southern Miss, report it to the appropriate company as soon as possible.
 The faster they are notified, the better that company will be able to protect you.

-- All university employees and students are allowed to download Symantec Antivirus free of charge.
-Visit the iTech Web Site at www.usm.edu/itech/software-downloads-and-purchases and choose your status.
+- All university employees are allowed to download the University's antivirus product, for personal use, free of charge.
+Visit the iTech Web Site at www.usm.edu/itech/software-downloads-and-purchases and choose Free Downloads (You will be required to log in using your campus credentials).

-- Start with passwords that are related to financial institutions or information.
+- Start with passwords that are related to university business, financial institutions, or other personal information.